sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 ```
 ## Step-3-Access the secret variable in the deployment pipeline

 Azure Devops is very protective about secrets.
-You will not be able to display any secret on the log files using conventional means
+You will not be able to display any secret on the log files using conventional means.
+However, for the purpose of verification you could use the `ToCharArray` approach below.

 ```yml
 - task: PowerShell@2